-If your license is not in English it will need to be accompanied by an approved English translation or an international driver's license.
+If your license is not in English it will need to be accompanied by an approved English translation or an international driver's license or international driving permit.
 However, we recommend carrying an international driver's license anyway to ensure there are no hiccups when you arrive.
+This is also a requirement of you rent a car in New Zealand and all rental companies will require this.
+If you plan to stay in New Zealand longer than 12 months you must apply for a New Zealand driver licence.
+Visiting drivers can use their own licence or an international permit.

-If you’re used to driving on the right the change can be confusing especially when pulling out at intersections.
+If you’re used to driving on the right in your home country then change can be confusing especially when pulling out at intersections.
 A handy tip to help you remember: The road center-line should always be at your right shoulder.

 It is illegal to not wear a seat belt, and this rule is strictly enforced.
 Not doing so can result in a hefty fine.